stacks-network/docs/src/pages/understand-stacks/testnet.md

 ## About testnet

 The testnet is a separate blockchain from the Stacks mainnet analogous to a staging environnment.
 It's a network used by developers to test their apps, smart contracts, or changes to the protocol in a production-like environment.
-The testnet is reset frequently.

 ## Testnet nodes